 How do we maintain sustainable art practices that are free to critique the wider social, political and economic structures they operate within?
 Is art ever truly independent of its means of financial support?
 How do we navigate relationships with structures we also hope to push back against, and what does it mean to be so entangled?

-The conversation will be live streamed on the Skelf website, and will be followed by drinks at the billboard site (Bounds Green Road, N22 8YB).
+The conversation will also be live streamed on the Skelf website.
 This event rounds off the Cypher BILLBOARD 2019 season of commissioned billboard artworks, and marks the closing of digital exhibition BOUNDS, running on skelf.org.uk from 17 July – 22 October 2019.

 Cypher Billboard is a project run by artists Holly Graham, Erin Hughes and Amba Sayal-Bennett, that seeks to commission responsive site-specific artworks for a billboard space in Bounds Green, London.
 The site hopes to challenge conventions of display, and act as a launch-pad for generating conversations, through a series of satellite events and workshops.